 Judging Standards: “Regional reporting” is defined as “work that provides insight into how actions on Capitol Hill impact the local community” and “coverage that provides a better understanding of the inner workings of Congress, with emphasis on the local delegation.”
 Judges will look for “thorough and incisive regional coverage of Congress” and “will take into consideration the clear, engaging nature of the writing, and the reporter’s ability to explain difficult and complex subjects to a hometown audience.”

-Format for Entries: For stories published from November 11, 2012 through November 11, 2013.
+Format for Entries: For stories published from November 11, 2014 through November 11, 2015.
 An entry will consist of no more than four stories.
 Stories must be mounted on 8.5 x 11 sheets of paper.
-A submission must include six copies of the entry – that is, six separate packets, with up to four stories in each packet.
+Printouts are allowed but must show date of publication and evidence of publication in a daily-news product.
+A submission must include six copies of the entry – that is, stories must be collated and placed in six separate packets, with up to four stories in each packet.
 The contest managers will not photocopy stories and will not assemble stories into packets.
 Stories must be single-byline.
 Stories with more than one byline will not be considered.
 A letter explaining the impact of the entry or any special circumstances of the reporting is allowed but not required.